max-b10/Building-a-blog-website/README.md

-# First attemp at building a responsive website.
+# First attempt at building a responsive website.